ibm-cloud-docs/containers/cs_annotations.md

 {:shortdesc}

 **Description**</br>
 Your Ingress ALB domain routes incoming network traffic on `mykubecluster.us-south.containers.appdomain.cloud/beans` to your app.
 Your app listens on `/coffee`, instead of `/beans`.
 To forward incoming network traffic to your app, add the rewrite annotation to your Ingress resource configuration file.
 The rewrite annotation ensures that incoming network traffic on `/beans` is forwarded to your app by using the `/coffee` path.
-When including multiple services, use only a semi-colon (;) to separate them.
+When including multiple services, use only a semi-colon (;) with no space before or after the semi-colon to separate them.

 **Sample Ingress resource YAML**</br>